mapersiani/cse15l-lab-reports/Lab2Report.md

 The code used to implement `StringServer`

 ![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-01-25%20at%207.42.08%20PM.png)
-* The handleRequest method is called for this command
+* The handleRequest method is called for this command.
-*
+* Valid arguments include all letters, numbers, and sentences using these values.
+Certain symbols such as `=`, `#`, and other symbols, and spaces on their own produce errors.
+Go ahead and run the code yourself to see if you can find any other unique combinations that produce errors!
+* Every time a valid new message is added, the `allAsString` variable changes and the `allInputs` ArrayList adds a value.

 ![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-01-25%20at%207.42.30%20PM.png)
-* The handleRequest method is called for this command
+* The handleRequest method is called for this command.
-*
+* Valid argument for inputs after the first are the same as before.
+* The same values are changed as before.

 ### Part 2
 * A failure-inducing input for the buggy program: